EdisMR/aes-powershell/README.md

 ## Author

-Both scripts where developed by EdisMR (edisanthony@gmail.com).
+Both scripts were developed by EdisMR (edisanthony@gmail.com).